 Popular Patristics Series Volume 27

-The Reverend Dr. Tim Vivian is Lecturer in Religious Studies at California State University, Bakersfield, and the translator of numerous early patristics.
+About the Author: The Rev Dr. Tim Vivian is Lecturer in Religious Studies at California State University, Bakersfield, and the translator of numerous early patristics.